As a veteran science journalist and contributor to Psychology Today and Harvard Business Review, I learned to make the complex simple.

 Now, as a freelance medical writer, I’m applying those learnings to make CME easier to understand.

-For the past fifteen years, I’ve been a science journalist contributing to top outlets such as Psychology Today, Harvard Business Review, and the World Economic Forum.
-I also wrote the psychology bestseller Persuadable (HarperCollins) selected by the Wall Street Journal as one of its books of the month.
+• I also wrote the psychology bestseller Persuadable (HarperCollins) selected by the Wall Street Journal as one of its books of the month.

-Absolutely.
-I spent five years as a data scientist at Aetna/CVS Health specializing in preventative cancer screenings.
+• I spent five years as a data scientist at Aetna/CVS Health specializing in preventative cancer screenings.
 There I designed and conducted some of the largest non-clinical randomized controlled trials in all of healthcare (more than 1MM Medicare members).